6G-SANDBOX/TNLCM/tn_template_lib/CONTRIBUTING.md

 5. Add the trial network to the [`README.md`](./README.md) file in the [`tn_template_lib`](../tn_template_lib/) folder at the end.

-    4.1.
+    5.1.
 To do this, add a section with the trial network name and its image.

-    4.2.
+    5.2.
 Add a list of the components that describe the descriptor of the trial network.

-    4.3.
+    5.3.
 Add a list with the platforms where the trial network can be deployed.

-    4.4.
-Format:

     ```markdown
     ## [<component_name>](./<component_name>.yaml)